ShivangShandilya/golang-api/README.md

 ### CONTRIBUTE

-This project is entirely open-source, if you spot any errors in documnetation or codebase or just wanna suggest an improvement in project, feel free to rise an issue.
+This project is entirely open-source, if you spot any errors in documnetation or codebase or just wanna suggest an improvement in project, feel free to raise an issue.

 ### LICENSE